 I do not notice how close we are until I feel his warm breath against my forehead.
-And as if only just realising that he’s in my personal space, Max takes a tentative step backwards before he kicks at the floor beneath us.
+And as if only just realising that he’s in my personal space, Mason takes a tentative step backwards before he kicks at the floor beneath us.
 His eyes avoid mine, somehow wrecking my nerves in the process.
 Am I that off-putting?

 “You know, I’m five four without these heels.
 You’re a giant compared.”